Simon Abney-Hastings, 15th Earl of Loudoun

-Simon Michael Abney-Hastings, 15th Earl of Loudoun (born 29 October 1974), styled as Lord Mauchline until 2012, is a British aristocrat living in Australia who is the current holder of the ancient Scottish noble title of Earl of Loudoun.
+Simon Michael Abney-Hastings, 15th Earl of Loudoun (born 29 October 1974), styled as Lord Mauchline until 2012, is a British aristocrat living in Australia.

 Family and activities

-The Earl of Loudoun is the son of Michael Abney-Hastings, 14th Earl of Loudoun, who he succeeded in 2012.
+Lord Loudoun is the son of Michael Abney-Hastings, 14th Earl of Loudoun, whom he succeeded in 2012.
 He resides in Wangaratta, Victoria.

-The heir presumptive to the title is the present holder's brother, the Hon.
+The heir presumptive to the title is his younger brother, the Hon.
 Marcus William Abney-Hastings (born 1981).

-Abney-Hastings was chosen to carry one of the gold spurs of the royal regalia, emblems of knighthood and chivalry to be presented to King Charles III at his coronation.
-Abney-Hastings is the only Australian to have played an official role in the coronation.
-In a statement provided to some media outlets, his private secretary Terence Guthridge / Barrister At Law said Abney-Hastings was "delighted" to be asked to bear the large golden spurs, part of the ceremony dating back to the coronation of Richard I of England (Richard the Lionheart), in 1189.
+Loudoun was chosen to carry one of the gold spurs of the royal regalia, emblems of knighthood and chivalry to be presented to King Charles III at his coronation.
+He is the only Australian to have played an official role in the coronation.
+In a statement provided to some media outlets, his private secretary Terence Guthridge said Loudoun was "delighted" to be asked to bear the large golden spurs, part of the ceremony dating back to the coronation of Richard the Lionheart in 1189.
 He is also a Catholic and advocates for the canonization of his ancestor, Margaret Pole, Countess of Salisbury.